Industrial furnace: Burner

 The burner in the vertical, cylindrical furnace as above, is located in the floor and fires upward.
 Some furnaces have side fired burners, such as in train locomotives.
 The burner tile is made of high temperature refractory and is where the flame is contained.
 Air registers located below the burner and at the outlet of the air blower are devices with movable flaps or vanes that control the shape and pattern of the flame, whether it spreads out or even swirls around.
 Flames should not spread out too much, as this will cause flame impingement.
 Air registers can be classified as primary, secondary and if applicable, tertiary, depending on when their air is introduced.

-The primary air register supplies primary air, which is the first to be introduced in the burner.
-Secondary air is added to supplement primary air.
-Burners may include a pre-mixer to mix the air and fuel for better combustion before introducing into the burner.
-Some burners even use steam as premix to preheat the air and create better mixing of the fuel and heated air.
-The floor of the furnace is mostly made of a different material from that of the wall, typically hard castable refractory to allow technicians to walk on its floor during maintenance.
+The primary air register is responsible for supplying the primary air to the burner, which is the first to be introduced into the combustion process.
+This air is essential for the initial ignition and fuel combustion.
+Secondary air is added after the primary air to supplement the combustion, helping to achieve more complete burning and improve efficiency by ensuring that all the fuel is burned thoroughly.
+Burners may also include a pre-mixer, which combines the air and fuel before they enter the burner.
+This mixing is crucial for ensuring a uniform mixture, which enhances combustion efficiency and reduces emissions.
+Some advanced burners even use steam as a premix to preheat the air and create better mixing of the fuel and heated air.
+The steam not only aids in mixing but also contributes to maintaining stable flame conditions, especially in high-capacity combustion systems.

+In furnace design, the floor is typically made from a different material than the furnace walls.
+The floor is usually constructed from hard castable refractory material, which is designed to withstand the high temperatures of the furnace while providing durability.
+This type of refractory material is not only heat-resistant but also allows technicians to safely walk on it during maintenance activities without causing damage to the surface.
+Furthermore, refractory materials are often chosen for their ability to maintain structural integrity over time, even under the intense thermal cycling and chemical stresses typical in industrial combustion processes.

 A furnace can be lit by a small pilot flame or in some older models, by hand.
 Most pilot flames nowadays are lit by an ignition transformer (much like a car's spark plugs).
 The pilot flame in turn lights up the main flame.
 The pilot flame uses natural gas while the main flame can use both diesel and natural gas.
 When using liquid fuels, an atomizer is used, otherwise, the liquid fuel will simply pour onto the furnace floor and become a hazard.
 Using a pilot flame for lighting the furnace increases safety and ease compared to using a manual ignition method (like a match).